webpy/webpy.github.com/recommended_setup.md

 <a name="template"></a>
 ##Templates:

-Webpy has its own template system which allows users to let untrusted users write templates, and use python-like syntax within templates.
+Webpy has its own template system which allows users to let untrusted users write templates using this, and use python-like syntax within templates.

 *  template.py [built-in] [(doc)](/docs/0.3/templetor)